GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-verify-your-identity._en.md

 ## Requirements for identity verification

 {: .number-list}
 1. Your State-Issued ID.
-You can upload a photo of your ID by phone or by computer.[Don’t have a state issued ID?](/help/verify-your-identity/accepted-state-issued-identification/)
+You can upload a photo of your ID by phone or by computer.
+[Don’t have a state issued ID?](/help/verify-your-identity/accepted-state-issued-identification/)
 1. A phone or computer with a camera to take a photo of yourself (This feature is not currently enabled or required.)
 1. Social Security number
 1. Your phone number